liuggio/StatsDClientBundle/README.md

 The CollectorService collects all the collector classes that have a tag `data_collector` in their definition

-1. A listener `StatsDCollectorListener` is subscribed to kernel events,
+1. A listener `StatsDCollectorListener` is subscribed to kernel events only if  the parameter `enable_collector` is true

 2. When an Event is thrown, `StatsDCollectorService` is called withe arguments (Response, Request, Exception)

-3. `StatsDCollectorService`  calls all registered collectors that have `StatsCollectorInterface`
+3. `StatsDCollectorService`  calls all the registered collectors that have `StatsCollectorInterface`

 4. `StatsDCollectorService` sends all data to StatsDClientService

 5. `StatsDClientService` provides to send to the server

-6. On Graphite you'll have all data and all that happens in your application symfony2
+6. On Graphite you'll have all data and all that happens in your Symfony2 application

+# TODO

+1. Tests cover just the 40% more test: on Dependency/Compiler/Listener

+    Planned for: end of July

+2. More StatsCollectors+test

+3. Logging integrated for debugging

+4. Better example usage and explaination